AndrewAGuy/vascular-networks/README.md

 Vascular.Analysis was developed to interoperate with Python 3.7.8 - earlier versions may work.
 Requires NumPy, optionally SciPy.

+The FreeCAD .csv import macro was developed to work with FreeCAD 0.19, but will most likely work with earlier versions as it uses only basic functionality.

 ## Build
-The project copies its output to a [NuGet convention-based working directory](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#from-a-convention-based-working-directory) in release configuration: `dotnet build -c Release`.
+The project copies its output to a [NuGet convention-based working directory](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#from-a-convention-based-working-directory) /Release/ in release configuration: `dotnet build -c Release`.
+All additional content files are copied to this structure.
+In Debug, output files are copied to a flat folder structure /Debug/.

+To clean the release folder, copy over package assets and build the package, use the build file with the 'pack' target: `dotnet msbuild build.targets t:pack`.
+This sets the configuration to release and builds documentation.

 To build XML documentation, set the property `-p:BuildDocs=True`.